 As a result, the How section of the Booking header of booking 83 (Leaderboard) is as follows:

 Conversely, the How section of the Booking header of booking 72 (Halfpage) is as follows:

 Optional, depends on your Adhese configuration.

-Determine whether the booking is allowed to compete with Real-Time Bidding or RTB revenue, by enabling the Compete with RTB checkbox.
+Determine whether the booking is allowed to compete with Real-Time Bidding or RTB, by enabling the Compete with RTB checkbox.